 ParkPass & Historic Site Pass

 PARKPASS -- You can help support state parks by buying a ParkPass.
-Upon arrival, state park visitors pay a $5 daily or $50 annual parking fee that helps fund campground renovations, group shelter construction, dock replacements and much more.
+Upon arrival, state park visitors pay a $5 daily or $50 annual (see below) parking fee that helps fund campground renovations, group shelter construction, dock replacements and much more.

 Annual ParkPasses are good for 12 months from the date of purchase.
 The daily ParkPass is valid at all state parks visited the same day.
 It is not valid at state historic sites.
 Overnight guests pay the daily ParkPass fee only once during their stay, regardless of duration.